She Flies Community Grant

 Girls are twice as likely than boys to drop out of sports participation by age 14.

-SHE FLIES supports community programs that are specifically working to keep girls ages 10-16 active (i.e. a summer camp, sports tournament, after school clinic).
+She Flies supports community programs that are specifically working to keep girls ages 10-16 active (i.e. a summer camp, sports tournament, after school clinic).

 Empowering Women Coaches